chamiz/ai_test_framework/README.md

 2. Test Data file:
 tests/test_data.js
+3. You can change the prompt and expected results in the test_data.json file.
+4. You can adjust the validation accuracy in the validators.py file.

-3. Run Automated Tests:
+5. Run Automated Tests:
 Execute load_test_data as python program, not as a test.

-4. Reports:
+6. Reports:
 Generated output will be stored in tests/reports folder